Order Execution Policy

 - Questions of market practice

-JVA clients trade LME contracts so they can go to other brokers then it is less likely that they will be placing reliance on JVA:
+JVA clients trade Derivative contracts so they can go to other brokers then it is less likely that they will be placing reliance on JVA:

-- The relative levels of price transparency within the LME
+- The relative levels of price transparency within the relevant markets

-JVA’s clients have access to LME data so it is less likely that they will be placing reliance on JVA;
+JVA’s clients have access to market data so it is less likely that they will be placing reliance on JVA:

 - The information provided by JVA and any agreement reached

-JVA is providing execution-only services so there is clearly a reliance
+JVA is providing execution-only services so there is clear reliance

 2.2.
 General exceptions from Best Execution requirements